-- Penetrations shall not be required to be welded or brazed where sealed by devices that are listed for the application. - Internal welding or brazing of seams, joints, and penetrations of the hood shall not be prohibited provided that the joint is formed smooth or ground so as to not trap grease, and is readily cleanable. - 507.7.2 Type II hoods.
-Joints, seams and penetrations for Type II hoods shall be constructed as set forth in Chapter 6, shall be sealed on the interior of the hood and shall provide a smooth surface that is readily cleanable and water tight. - 507.8 Cleaning and grease gutters.
+- 1. Penetrations shall not be required to be welded or brazed where sealed by devices that are listed for the application. - 2.
+Internal welding or brazing of seams, joints, and penetrations of the hood shall not be prohibited provided that the joint is formed smooth or ground so as to not trap grease, and is readily cleanable.

+507.7.2 Type II hoods.
+Joints, seams and penetrations for Type II hoods shall be constructed as set forth in Chapter 6, shall be sealed on the interior of the hood and shall provide a smooth surface that is readily cleanable and water tight.

+507.8 Cleaning and grease gutters.
 A hood shall be designed to provide for thorough cleaning of the entire hood.
 Grease gutters shall drain to an approved collection receptacle that is fabricated, designed and installed to allow access for cleaning.
-The container shall have a minimum capacity of 1 gallon (3.8 L) unless otherwise approved by the mechanical official.

 507.9 Clearances for Type I hood.
 A Type I hood shall be installed with a clearance to combustibles of not less than 18 inches (457 mm).

-Exception: Clearance shall not be required from gypsum wallboard attached to noncombustible structures provided that a smooth, cleanable, nonabsorbent and noncombustible material is installed between the hood and the gypsum wallboard over an area extending not less than 18 inches (457 mm) in all directions from the hood.
+This clearance may be reduced to 3 inches (76 mm), provided the combustible material is protected with materials as specified for 1-hour fire-resistive construction on the hood side.
+Hoods less than 12 inches (305 mm) from the ceiling or wall shall be flashed solidly with materials of the thickness specified in Section 507.4 or materials conforming to 1-hour fire-resistive construction.